-Samsung T1 portable SSD, which can be regarded as another revolutionary portable device, has been released, and now users can purchase it to try it out.
-The 250GB model retails for 180$, 500GB for 300$, and 1TB for 600$.
-In this post we will compare Seagate Backup plus USB 3.0 Mobile HDD 1TB with Samsung T1 USB 3.0 SSD 1TB as well as show steps to well partition a Samsung T1 portable SSD drive.
+Do you know Samsung T1 portable SSD?
+In this post I will compare Seagate Backup plus USB 3.0 Mobile HDD 1TB with Samsung T1 USB 3.0 SSD 1TB as well as show steps to well partition a Samsung T1 portable SSD drive.

 How to Partition Samsung T1 Portable SSD Drive with MiniTool Partition Wizard

-It is very easy to use this program, and users only need to take the following steps:
+It is very easy to use this program and you just need to take the following steps.